@manny-est/node-red-flowpilot 0.5.0

 - Streaming replies — optional SSE streaming for chat responses.

-From your Node-RED user directory:
+Or, from your Node-RED user directory:

 cd ~/.node-red

-npm install /path/to/node-red-flowpilot
+npm install @manny-est/node-red-flowpilot

 node-red

-For a Docker/container setup, place or install the package inside the
+For a Docker/container setup, install into the mounted Node-RED user directory.

-/data (or /workspaces/nodered, etc.), this folder should exist:
+If your user directory is /data (or /workspaces/nodered, etc.), this folder

 <node-red-userDir>/node_modules/@manny-est/node-red-flowpilot